zoom/meetingbot-recall-sample/README.md

 ### Config `.env`

-When building for Development, open the `.env` file in your text editor and enter the following information from the App Credentials section you just
+When building for Development, open the `server/.env` file in your text editor and enter the following information from the App Credentials section you just
 configured:

 ```ini